arora-aryan/Gymstagram/README.md

    firebase deploy
    ```

    Gymstant (or your app) should be now live on Firebase!
 You can access it at the provided hosting URL after executing 'firebase deploy'.
+The URL is based on your unique project id.

 Happy coding and happy workouts!